Torrey Craig: Brisbane Bullets and Gold Coast Rollers (2016–2017)

-Denver Nuggets / Sioux Falls Skyforce (2017–2020)
+Denver Nuggets and Sioux Falls Skyforce (2017–2020)

-In June 2017, Craig returned to the United States to join the Denver Nuggets for NBA Summer League.
+During his Bullets tenure, Craig was recommended to Tim Connelly, president of basketball operations for the Denver Nuggets, by his brother, Joe, the former coach of the Sydney Kings.
+Connelly gave Craig the chance to earn a contract, and Craig returned to the United States to join the Nuggets for NBA Summer League.
 On July 19, 2017, he signed a two-way contract with the Nuggets.
 On the two-way deal, Craig spent most of the season in the NBA G League with the Sioux Falls Skyforce due to the 45-day limit he could spend with the Nuggets.
 Craig made his NBA debut on November 28, 2017, in the Nuggets' 106–77 loss to the Utah Jazz, joining Mike Gibson as the only players in Upstate history to play in an NBA game.
 Craig made his first career start on December 15, 2017, against the New Orleans Pelicans, scoring six points in a 117–111 overtime win.
 Three days later, he scored a season-high 14 points in a 95–94 loss to the Oklahoma City Thunder.
 On April 1, 2018, he recorded seven points and a season-high eight rebounds in a 128–125 overtime win over the Milwaukee Bucks.

 On July 10, 2018, Craig signed a two-year, $4 million contract with the Nuggets.
 On February 1, 2019, he scored a then career-high 22 points in a 136–122 win over the Houston Rockets.
 In game four of the Nuggets' first-round playoff series against the San Antonio Spurs, Craig scored 18 points with five 3-pointers in a 117–103 win.

 On March 1, 2020, Craig scored a season-high 17 points against the Toronto Raptors.
 In the COVID affected 2019–20 NBA season, Craig averaged 5.4 points and 3.3 rebounds during the regular season and once again proved his worth while checking some of the NBA's best wings during the postseason.

 On November 17, 2020, the Nuggets extended Craig a $2.5 million qualifying offer to make him a restricted free agent.
 They withdrew the qualifying offer four days later, thus making him an unrestricted free agent.